 Defined Benefit Division - ABI and VBI

 - The latest dip in the VBI below 100 was not the first time it has happened.
-In fact, since the inception of the DBD, the VBI has fallen below 100 on four occasions and has recovered to a healthy position on every occasion.
+In fact, since the inception of the DBD, the VBI has fallen below 100 on at least four occasions and has recovered to a healthy position on every occasion.

 - The fact that we see gyrations in the VBI and ABI over time should not come as a surprise when taking into account the way in which assets and liabilities accrue and are accounted for over time.
 The liabilities of the DBD are the commitments made to members which, by their very nature, gradually increase over time.
 Assets on the other hand are far more volatile and subject to the vagaries of the market on a daily basis.
-Furthermore, the accounting rules provide that assets need to be re valued on a “marked-to-market” basis.
+Furthermore, the accounting rules provide that assets need to be re-valued on a “marked-to-market” basis.
 In other words the assets need to be valued as if they were theoretically being sold at prevailing market prices.

 - The dynamic asset allocation process has ensured that the portfolio was suitably positioned to benefit from the strong returns experienced in equity markets over the past 18 months.

 The future course of the VBI and ABI is of course impossible to predict as they are subject to market forces.
-However, the design of the DBD has largely enabled it to stand the test of time and, given normal market conditions which include the occasional bouts of volatility, there is no reason to suspect that the long term future will be any different.
+However, the design of the DBD has largely enabled it to stand the test of time and, given normal market conditions which include the occasional bouts of volatility, there is no reason to suspect that the long-term future will be any different.
 Members will be aware that the Board made a decision under Clause 34 to change the way members’ future benefits will accrue from 1 January 2015.
-This decision, and the normalisation of markets have also enhanced the long term viability of the DBD, which is obviously something worth striving for given the DBD’s position as a core differentiator in UniSuper’s product suite.
+This decision and the normalisation of markets have also enhanced the long term viability of the DBD, which is obviously something worth striving for given the DBD’s position as a core differentiator in UniSuper’s product suite.